phillipyan300/AlgoScout/README.md

 ## What's next for Interview Assistant
-As hinted by our upload hope to expand this into a full suite with
+As hinted by our upload hope to expand this into a full suite of interviewing tools and testing software